bitshares/bitshares.github.io-old/_technologies/en/dynamic-account-permissions.md

 Once a transaction is signed, there is no ability to retract your signature, so the last party to sign gains a slight advantage over the other parties.
 With deeper hierarchies, gathering signatures becomes even more complex.

-To simplify this process, a block chain should manage the signature gathering process by tracking the state of partially approved proposed transactions.
+To simplify this process, a blockchain should manage the signature gathering process by tracking the state of partially approved proposed transactions.
 Under this process, each account can add (or remove) their permission to a transaction atomically, without having to rely upon an outside system to circulate the transaction.